jpinsonault/imdb_gpt/DEVLOG.md

 # 11/29/2025

-I need to centralize the sql logic
+- I need to centralize the sql logic
+- i should move the apply_state logic into the field types